-Michelene Everett, CMP DES, is a senior meeting manager for American Express Global Business Travel.
+Michelene Everett, CMP DES is a senior meeting manager for American Express Global Business Travel.
 She is the Founder and Creative Director of Hyde Park Event Design, an event management company based in Tampa Bay.
 Her events are designed to ensure that attendees will bring their experiences home with them through interaction and immersion.

-spans pharmaceutical, medical device, software technology, and non-profit sectors.
+As a Corporate Event Professional, Michelene has extensive meeting planning experience from large trade shows and conferences to executive committee meetings.
+Her industry experience spans pharmaceutical, medical device, software technology, and non-profit sectors.
 She is a graduate of the International School of Hospitality & Tourism Management at Fairleigh Dickinson University.
 As an event expert, she currently serves on the Board of Meeting Professionals International (MPI), which is the largest meeting and event industry association worldwide.
 As the director of strategic alliance, she works with suppliers and event planners throughout Tampa Bay to help them achieve their business goals by sharing strengths and resources.
 She also serves as the newest board member for Tampa Bay Business for Culture and the Arts (TBBCA).

 Michelene has served and will continue to serve her community through action.
 In addition to serving on the Board of Directors for Girl Scouts of West Central Florida, she has led the Fund Development Committee to a highly successful Women of Distinction event in 2023.
 She has served as President of The Historic Kenwood Neighborhood Association and is currently an active committee member for the St. Pete Arts Alliance Shine Mural Festival, HK Partnership, and Academy Prep (EOD) committees.